ZepStump/Kingdom-Frog/README.md

 # Kingdom-Frog
 Kingdom Frog: Game.
 Game with multiple end scenarios.
 Designed a game engine with 7 different endings in C++ using data structures algorithms to achieve 1.25x speedup.
 Increased interactivity by implementing game interface in ASCII drawings.

+Written by Askar Bashirov in May 2021.